-Nine steps to take
+Eight steps to take

 Students arriving at Amsterdam’s Schiphol airport wishing to travel to accommodation in Amsterdam, are advised to take the train from the airport to the station nearest their accommodation.
 The Dutch national railway company is the NS (Nederlandse Spoorwegen).
 NS trains, signage and logo are yellow and blue.
 Once you’ve arrived at your destination station in Amsterdam, it may be necessary to transfer to the metro, bus or tram.
 For travel information, route planning and tickets, go to

 To plan a journey using public transport, go to the 9292 website.
 Enter your start point and destination address.
 Recommended modes of transport will include NS trains where relevant.
 9292 has also got a great smartphone app that’s very useful if you want to check en route, or if you’re lost and need information.

 If you want to travel around the Netherlands with public transport, you will need a Dutch national public transport travelcard, or OV-chipkaart (OV is short for Openbaar Vervoer, meaning Public Transport).
 It works exclusively on a debit basis.
 There are two types of travelcard:

 Prepaid OV Travelcard (not registered to an individual).
 This type of card can be purchased at NS railway stations, kiosks and supermarkets.
 The card costs 7.50 euro, but this does not include any travel credit, so don’t forget to top it up!
 You can top up your OV Travelcard using cash or a debit card – credit cards are not accepted.